Bay Area Bucket List: Hiking at Las Trampas Regional Wilderness

 - phone/camera (tripod)

-Temperatures were in the 70’s on the day we visited Las Trampas Regional Wilderness.
+Temperatures have ranged from the 70’s to the 80’s when I’ve visited Las Trampas Regional Wilderness in the spring.
 I would recommend wearing layers.
-We worked up a sweat on the uphill portion of the hike, but it was cool and windy along the ridge.
+I tend to work up a sweat on the uphill portion of the hike, but it can be cool and windy along the ridge.
 I found myself taking my lightweight jacket on and off throughout the hike.
 Don’t forget to bring plenty of water.
 This is my favorite water bottle because it holds 25 oz. and keeps liquids cold for hours on end.
 I also recommend tucking this portable tripod into your backpack.
-I have been using it daily for Zoom meetings and FaceTime calls, but it is also allows you to easily capture a photo of yourself or the entire family in this beautiful setting without resorting to selfies or relying on strangers.
+I have been using it for Zoom meetings and FaceTime calls, but it is also allows you to easily capture a photo of yourself or the entire family in this beautiful setting without resorting to selfies or relying on strangers.
 The tripod arrives with its own bluetooth remote control to make taking photos a cinch.

 About the Poppies